-The amount of financial assistance a student may receive depends upon need.
+The amount of financial assistance a student may receive depends upon need and availability of funds.

 Federal Work Study Program (FWSP)

 The Federal Work Study Program provides funds for the employment of students who demonstrate need of these funds in order to continue their education.